Most teams handling inbound leads are focused on one thing: responding faster, booking more meetings, and keeping up with demand.

 Uncontrolled AI creates risk.
 Controlled AI creates scalable performance.

-Meera grounds responses in approved messaging and knowledge sources, guiding conversations within defined parameters while maintaining a natural, adaptive flow.
+Meera guides responses using approved messaging and knowledge sources, helping keep conversations within defined parameters while maintaining a natural flow.

 When lead volume increases, small inconsistencies turn into systemic risk.